 Pascale Ultré-Guérard (SIT Chair) presented a summary of CEOS activities in support of COP21:

+a roundtable of CEOS principals including Mike Frielich, Alain Ratier, Shizuo Yamamoto, Volker Liebig was organised to promote climate from space during the Paris Airshow at Le Bourget;

-there was a Climate Conference in Paris in July, and there were CEOS materials and a presentation given;
+a space data focused session was organised during the Climate Conference in Paris in July where a presentation was given and CEOS materials were distributed;

-she noted that there will be an exhibition at the Grand Palais in Paris during COP21 which CNES and ESA will be a part of, advocating the role of satellites in climate monitoring; and,
+the role of space in climate monitoring will be further promoted during an exhibition at the Grand Palais in Paris during COP21 organised jointly by CNES and ESA open to the general public; and,

-a text advocating the role of satellites in climate monitoring is being developed, and SIT Chair will circulate the most recent revision once it has been released.
+a text advocating the role of satellites in climate monitoring is being developed under the umbrella of IAA and will be finalised at the Head of delegations summit in Mexico (17/09/2015), SIT Chair will circulate the finalised version once it has been released.

 Kerry Sawyer (NOAA) summarised the existing CEOS documentation related to climate.